virtual-world-framework/vwf/docs/install/install.md

 Extract VWF from ZIP File
 -------------------------

-Download and extract the contents of the VWF.zip to C:\Users\YOU\path\to\your\Virtual World Framework.
+Download and extract the contents of the VWF.zip to C:\Users\YOU\pathto\VirtualWorldFramework.
 _____________________________________________________________________________________

 Install the Gems